lzharif/100-days-of-code/log.md

 **Today's Progress**: I learn on how to do traditional feature extraction on text data.
 Link is [here](https://towardsdatascience.com/understanding-feature-engineering-part-3-traditional-methods-for-text-data-f6f7d70acd41)
 **Thoughts:** The future is scary, yet it's fun!

+### Day 65: March 19, 2018

+**Today's Progress**: I revised the function on @sahabatsehati_id apps so it can display quiz with different answer type.
+**Thoughts:** It's courage that takes the dream into reality

+### Day 66: March 20, 2018

+**Today's Progress**: Today I added the invitation function for @sahabatsehati_id.
+However, our apps hasn't been released in Google Play
+**Thoughts:** Maybe I can implement AI for Sahabat Sehati?
+Okay, maybe next time.